-It can easily be seen from Eq.~(\ref{NFW}) that in small radii ($x\to 0$), NFW density profile reduces to $\rho \propto r^{-1}$, while in large radii ($x\to \infty$), it changes with radius as $\rho \propto r^{-3}$.
-As it has been mentioned before, observation of cored profiles ($\rho =constant$) gave rise to efforts to reform CDM simulations.
-However, SIDM simulations managed to resolve this problem in galaxy size halos.
-Even in larger scales e.g. clusters of galaxies, SIDM makes differences.
-According to simulation (see the top plots of Fig. (2) in \cite{Robertson:2018anx}), the slope of density profile slowly changes from $\rho \propto r^{-1}$ (consistent with NFW profile) to $\rho =constant$ in small radii with two parameters: the total mass of the cluster and the value of $\frac{\sigma}{m}$.
+It can easily be seen from Eq.~(\ref{NFW}) that at small radii ($x\to 0$), NFW density profile reduces to $\rho \propto r^{-1}$, while at large radii ($x\to \infty$), it changes with radius as $\rho \propto r^{-3}$.
+As has been mentioned before, observation of cored profiles ($\rho =constant$) gave rise to efforts to reform CDM simulations.
+However, SIDM simulations managed to resolve this problem in galaxy sized halos.
+Even in larger scales, e.g. clusters of galaxies, SIDM makes a difference.
+According to simulations (see the top plots of Fig. (2) in Ref. \cite{Robertson:2018anx}), the slope of density profile slowly changes from $\rho \propto r^{-1}$ (consistent with NFW profile) to $\rho =constant$ at small radii with two parameters: the total mass of the cluster and the value of $\frac{\sigma}{m}$.
 The more massive the cluster is, the less cuspy the profile is.
 Likewise but more effectively, larger $\frac{\sigma}{m}$ leads to a more apparent cored profile.
 With respect to this behavior, we propose a mathematical function that describes this change and has the form of

-This density profile has two constants of $k$ and $\alpha$. $k$ is just a mathematical parameter and is added to get a closer result to simulation outcomes.
-Whereas, $\alpha$ is the primary parameter that characterizes the density profile for each input of $\frac{M}{M_{\odot}}$ and $\frac{\sigma}{m}$.
-Due to dependency of $\alpha$ on cluster mass and cross-section per unit mass of SIDM, we suggest the following relation as an ansatz,